jsiwu94/Moon/_posts/2019-12-17-Collaborative-Filtering-for-Subreddit-Recommendation-System.md

 ## Getting The Data

 To get the dataset, I utilized the Reddit API for python called [PRAW](https://praw.readthedocs.io/en/latest/code_overview/models/submission.html).
 The main requirements are to have your client_id, client_secret, user_agent.
-Using the API, I collected ~15K redditors (reddit users) data consisting of their username, subreddit submissions (or comments), and the timestamp (utc) when they create the submission.
+Using the API, I collected ~15K redditors (reddit users) data consisting of:
+- their username
+- subreddit submissions (or comments)
+- the timestamp (utc) when they create the submission.